-- 4) Examples of Projects that DO NOT Qualify (not all inclusive): - ➤ Maintenance on previous federally funded fuels projects - ➤ Preparedness and suppression capacity building; such as purchase of fire department equipment (try VFA, DHS and FEMA grant programs) - > Small business start-up funding - > Research and development projects (try Economic Action Program) - > GIS and database systems that are not related to the West Wide Wildfire Risk Assessment - > Construction/Infrastructure (building remodel, bridges, road construction, water development)
+4) Examples of Projects that DO NOT Qualify (not all-inclusive):

+- ➤ Preparedness and suppression capacity building; such as the purchase of fire department equipment (try VFA, DHS, and FEMA grant programs) - Small business start-up funding

+- ➤ Research and development projects (try Economic Action Program) - > GIS and database systems that are not related to the West Wide Wildfire Risk Assessment - ➤ Construction/infrastructure (building remodel, bridges, road construction, water development, general property/ homeowner maintenance.) - Funding the creation of stewardship plans. - o Note: a separately funded stewardship plan can be used to guide a WUI project if it is clearly labeled as not funded through match or WUI grant funds.